eroicaleo/abbot-analysis-2nd/docs/misc.md

     * Use `ii` to insert inline equations.
     * Use `dd` to insert display math.

-* Other latex snippet are located under `snippets/latex.json`.
+* Other user defined latex snippet are located under `snippets/latex.json`.
+It's better to create a global user snippet and copy over the contents to there: (control palette -> "Snippets" -> "New Global").

 * In addition, to make the intellisense work for markdown file, I need to edit the `settings.json` (control palette -> "open user settings") by adding the following lines.